FDA Drug Safety Communication:

 Tell your doctor if you are pregnant or plan to become pregnant.
 If you take hydromorphone regularly during your pregnancy, your baby may experience life-threatening withdrawal symptoms after birth.
 Tell your baby's doctor right away if your baby experiences any of the following symptoms: irritability, hyperactivity, abnormal sleep, high-pitched cry, uncontrollable shaking of a part of the body, vomiting, diarrhea, or failure to gain weight.

-If you are taking hydromorphone extended-release tablets, your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin your treatment and each time you fill your prescription.
+Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin your treatment with hydromorphone and each time you fill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.

 Talk to your doctor about the risks of taking hydromorphone.

 Hydromorphone is used to relieve pain.
 Hydromorphone extended-release tablets are used to relieve severe pain in people who are expected to need pain medication around the clock for a long time and who cannot be treated with other medications.
 Hydromorphone extended-release tablets should only be used to treat people who are tolerant (used to the effects of the medication) to opioid medications because they have taken this type of medication for at least one week and should not be used to treat mild or moderate pain, short-term pain, pain after an operation or medical or dental procedure, or pain that can be controlled by medication that is taken as needed.
 Hydromorphone is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the brain and nervous system respond to pain.